dustinpfister/blog_posts/_posts/threejs-arrow-helper.md

 loop();
 ```

-For this example I also set up a basic app loop where I am chaining the direction each time the app loop is called. the result is then the arrow pointing in all directions alone the circumference of a circle.
+For this example I the set up a basic app loop where I am chainging the direction each time the app loop method is called.
+The result is then the arrow pointing in all directions along the circumference of a circle.

 ### 1.3 - Moving an object along a direction